anquanscan/sec-tools/README.md

 [lunasec](https://github.com/lunasec-io/lunasec): LunaSec - Open Source AppSec platform that automatically notifies you the next time vulnerabilities like Log4Shell or node-ipc happen.
 Track your dependencies and builds in a centralized service.
 Get started in one-click via our GitHub App or host it yourself. https://github.com/apps/lunatrace-by-lunasec/
 [sashay](https://github.com/scalabli/sashay): Sashay is an automatic installer for useful tools.
 [RE_Mal_Exploit_Tutorials](https://github.com/msayyad/RE_Mal_Exploit_Tutorials): my reading list for reverse engineering malware & exploit development
 [Malware-Database](https://github.com/cryptwareapps/Malware-Database): A large repository of malware samples with 2500+ malware samples & source codes for a variety of platforms by Cryptware.
+[grinder](https://github.com/sdnewhop/grinder): :mag_right: Python framework to automatically discover and enumerate hosts from different back-end systems (Shodan, Censys)